 A successful year

-Since its inception, the idea has received great reviews from people and publications all over the world.
+Since inception, the idea has received great reviews all over the world, from people and publications all over the world.
 The Sydney Morning Herald put City of a Thousand Welcomes as their number one best free thing to do in Europe.
 US travel guru Rick Steves also praised the scheme for its "Dubliner’s-eye-view of the city" and giving "an inside angle through a personal connection".

 And anyone browsing on TripAdvisor will find a pretty enthusiastic responses, too:

 "The best Dublin experience we had."